 -

-An artificial turf field generates 200,000-500,000 pounds of unrecyclable plastic waste every 10 years.
-For about $120,000 FieldTurf will remove an old field, but “this work can only be performed in preparation for the installation of a new FieldTurf field.”
+An artificial turf field generates 200,000 - 500,000 pounds of unrecyclable plastic waste every 10 years.
+For about $120,000 vendor FieldTurf will remove an old field, but “this work can only be performed in preparation for the installation of a new FieldTurf field.”

 Discarded turf fields are often dumped in landfills or on empty fields where they pollute the surroundings.

-Despite manufacturers’ claims, artificial turf is unrecyclable because it contains mixed materials.
+Despite manufacturers’ claims, artificial turf is not recyclable because it contains mixed materials.

 Some turf purveyors claim to “recycle” field components by re-selling customers some of their old tire crumb back to them under a new name.
 The “FieldTurf CoolPlay” infill on Underhill is 50% reused tire crumb (much smaller fragments that disperse more easily with wind and water).